Crib safety is your number

 the mattress higher up you don't have to reach so deep to put

-your baby in or take her out.
+your little one in or take her out.

-A safe crib
+A safe bed

 will have the following characteristics: